mciszczon/mciszczon/README.md

 [LinkedIn](https://linkedin.com/in/mciszczon) / [Twitter](https://twitter.com/mciszczon)

 > I'm an all-around Full Stack Developer with creative and analytical mind.
->
-> I like to solve complex problems with neat & simple way.
+I like to solve complex problems in a neat & simple way.

 ## 🤠 Current adventures